-This map shows Tuvalu’s location within the Pacific Ocean.
+Tuvalu’s location is remote, hidden deep within the South Pacific Ocean.
 I visited in February (the start of the wet season) for 2.5 weeks and it was one of the most eye-opening trips imaginable.
 I have written a top ten highlights of Tuvalu travel here.
 This post is a bit more down to the nitty gritty which will hopefully give realistic expectations and to reflect on the Tuvalu experience.

 Culture Shock in Tuvalu